 One of the best ways to add flavor to your food is to learn how to grow your own herb garden.
 Fresh herbs are not cheap at the grocery store and once you buy them, they go bad fairly quickly.
 I cannot tell you how many times I have gone to grab the cilantro only to find that it is slightly slimy and no longer usable.
 There goes another $1.00 right into the compost bin.
 Herb gardens are a very easy way to ensure that you have fresh herbs right at your fingertips whenever you need them.
 Not only do you get fresh flavor in your recipes but herbs are incredibly easy to grow and require very little attention once planted and established.
+You can also dry them at home for things like DIY Italian seasoning mix!
 If you would like to get started on growing your own herb garden, here are a few tips that I have found helpful.
-I am also going to include a few affiliate links for products you may find helpful.

 How to Grow Your Own Herb Garden